Bias and Hate Incident Reporting System: Reporting and Resources

 Online: Submit a bias incident report using the online form.

-Report in person: Request a face-to-face meeting with Narce Rodriguez by emailing email@example.com
+Report in person: Request a face-to-face meeting with Narce Rodriguez, Vice President for Student Affairs and Chief EDI Officer, by emailing firstname.lastname@example.org

 The protocol applies to any bias incident reported that occurs at Pacific University, including the Forest Grove campus, Hillsboro campus, Eugene campus and Woodburn campus, at any Pacific University sponsored activity, and all other property owned or controlled by Pacific University.
 In addition, the protocol may, at the discretion of the Bias Incident Response Team, be initiated whenever a reported bias incident adversely affects a Pacific University community member.